Do the Japanese use fish sauce? This is how they get their own flavor

 In this post we'll cover:

 Many Asian countries have their own version of fish sauce.
-The main aspect that distinguishes Japanese fish sauce with other countries’ fish sauces is the taste.
+The main aspect that distinguishes Japanese fish sauce from other countries’ fish sauces is the taste.

-While most fish sauces from other countries have a strong aroma and fishy flavor, this does not apply to Japanese fish sauce.
+While most fish sauces from other countries have a strong aroma and fishy flavor, this doesn’t apply to Japanese fish sauce.
 Japanese fish sauces are mild.

-With such a big difference between Japanese fish sauces and other countries’ ones, many people in Japan dislike the imported fish sauce.
+With such a big difference between Japanese fish sauces and other countries’, many people in Japan dislike imported fish sauces.
 You can’t even use them as a substitute for other condiments in the kitchen anyway.

-Japan itself has many local versions of fish sauce, with each version coming from a different region.
+Japan itself has many local versions of fish sauce.
 The most famous one is called shottsuru from Akita Prefecture.

 Two other versions of Japanese fish sauces that are also popular are ishiru or ishiri from Ishikawa Prefecture.